peterbjornx/patchtools_pub/README.md

 		                  will use the path of the configuration file to generate the output path.

-		-p <config.txt>   Specifies the path of the config file to use or extract.
+		-i <config.txt>   Specifies the path of the config file to use or extract.
 When extracting this option is not required as the program will use the path of the patch file to